hinto-janai/malvarma/src/optional/backup_the_cold_wallet.md

 The many ways to do this are outside the scope of this guide, but they can easily be found by searching around.

-**Your seed/cold wallet should never leave your air-gapped computer unencrypted**.
+**Your seed/cold wallet should never leave your air-gapped device unencrypted**.

 Use [well-known](https://www.gnupg.org) and [trusted](https://www.veracrypt.fr) encryption software to encrypt your wallet before transferring it to a machine connected to the internet or any other network.
 Even Monero wallets themselves have built-in password and encryption schemes, use them if needed.